-The course emphasises a hands-on approach to learning data skills, offering a number of interactive, online exercises that will let you try out many of the techniques and concepts covered in the taught material.
+The course emphasises a hands-on approach to learning the data skills needed by business managers and executives, offering a number of interactive, online exercises that will enable you to try out many of the techniques and concepts covered in the taught material.

 Software and data make the world go round.
 Learn programming, to analyse and visualise open data, with this free online course.
 This free course will teach you how to write your own computer programs, one line of code at a time.
 You'll learn how to access open data, clean it and analyse it and to produce visualisations.
 You will also learn how to write up and share your analyses, privately or publicly.

 This introductory course teaches data curation for research data.
 Besides generic data management and data organisation, it covers data transformation, data protection, data security, licensing, and metadata.